History of Dance Music

 offbeat (noun): a beat between the main beats, often counted as "and" by musicians - Disco has hi-hats playing on all the offbeats.

 pounding (adjective): having a very strong, loud and steady beat - Those pounding disco tracks are still great to dance to.

 rave (noun): a large dance party held outdoors or inside a big building - Did you go to any of those raves in the 90s?

 remix (verb): to make a new version of a recording by changing the balance and effects in the various channels - When he remixed our song, he made the bass guitar sound much louder.

 sample (verb): to copy and save a short section of music from an existing record - We sampled a guitar riff from an old funk record and used it in our new single.

 synthesizer (noun): an instrument that makes and combines electronic sounds - Matt played organ and synthesizer in Use No Hooks.

 techno (noun): an EDM genre from Detroit that led to many subgenres - Which style of techno do you like the most?

-texture (noun): the musical pattern created when sounds are combined - The textures on this track are amazing.
+texture (noun): the musical pattern created when different sounds are combined - The textures on this track are amazing.

 track (noun): a recording of a song or piece of music - Their new album has some really great tracks.